 Reviewed by Author Roy Murry

 If you are looking for an intelligent novel about relationships, I recommend Ms. Abbott’s story of people meeting on the island of Sanibel.
-A place where the rich meet to play, off the west coast of Florida, USA, a man and woman goes where they each thought they would never go – infidelity.
+A place where the rich come together to play, off the west coast of Florida, USA, a man and woman go where they each thought they would never go – infidelity.

-Each’s family dynamics are brought to light in this well written dramatic portrayal of a love affair.
-All sides of that endeavor are delved in, indirectly by family member and others, who have no idea of the events leading up to the coupling.
+Each’s family dynamics are brought to light in this well-written dramatic portrayal of a love affair.
+All sides of that endeavor are delved in, indirectly by the family member and others, who have no idea of the events leading up to the coupling.

 Ms. Abbott does a good job keeping the reader’s attention bringing people’s attitudes in at the right moment.
-Prose is non-complicate and easy to read.
+The prose is non-complicate and easy to read.

 A book to read on your next vacation: http://amzn.to/1O8ozAH